iusztinpaul/machine-learning-blog/professional-sklearn-pipelines/README.md

 ```

 ## Run
-All the tutorial is within a single notebook called `pipeline_tutorial.ipynb`.
+Everything is within a single notebook called `pipeline_tutorial.ipynb`.

 Therefore, it is enough to run:
 ```shell